-Android and iOS remain top two U.S. smartphone platforms in latest comScore reportAlex Wagner - Deputy Managing Editor, News Desk
+Android and iOS remain top two U.S. smartphone platforms in latest comScore reportAlex Wagner - Editorial Director of News and Content

 Brace yourselves, folks, because you're about to have several May mobile market share numbers thrown your way.
 Today comScore issued its report on the U.S. mobile market for the three-month period ending May 2012, and standings-wise, not much is different from the figures posted a couple of months ago.
 On the OS side of things, Android held down the top position with a share of 50.9 percent of the U.S. market and saw a growth of 0.8 percent from February to May. iOS finished in second with a share of 31.9 percent and saw the most growth of the top five platforms, gaining 1.7 percent of the market.
 Next is BlackBerry, which saw the biggest tumble during the three-month period, dropping a full 2 percent to finish with a market share of 11.4 percent.
 Rounding out the top five is Microsoft's Windows platforms growing 0.1 percent to finish with a 4 percent share and Symbian dropping 0.4 percent to end May with a 1.1 percent share.